Ex post facto law: Indonesia

 The Indonesian Constitution prohibits trying citizens under retroactive laws in any circumstance.
 This was tested in 2004 when the conviction of Masykur Abdul Kadir, one of the Bali bombers, under retroactive anti-terrorist legislation was quashed.

 Iran

 Ex post facto laws, in all contexts, are prohibited by Article 169 (Chapter 11) of the Iranian Constitution.

 Ireland

+During the Irish Civil War, Anti-Treaty IRA members Rory O'Connor, Liam Mellows, Richard "Dick" Barrett and Joseph McKelvey were executed ex post facto and without trial, just two days into the existence of the Irish Free State.
+Despite being imprisoned for over four months, following their deaths the Third Dáil retrospectively approved their executions for a crime that had only been legislated against.
+Largely, the executions were considered retribution for the assassination of the legislator, Deputy Seán Hales TD the previous day.

-The imposition of retroactive criminal sanctions is prohibited by Article 15.5.1° of the Irish Constitution.
+The imposition of retroactive criminal sanctions is prohibited in the subsequent Irish Constitution, introduced by Eamonn De Valera, in Article 15.5.1°.
 Retroactive changes of the civil law have also been found to violate the constitution when they would have resulted in the loss in a right to damages before the courts, the Irish Supreme Court having found that such a right is a constitutionally protected property right.

 Israel

 Israel enacted the 1950 Nazis and Nazi Collaborators (Punishment) Law for the purpose of punishing acts that occurred during the Second World War and the Holocaust, when Israel did not exist as a state.
 The law was used to punish Adolf Eichmann and others.